waud/waud/README.md

 ### API Documentation ###

 `Waud.init()` - To initialise the library, make sure you call this first.
+You can also pass an optional parent `DOM` element to it where all the HTML5 sonds will be appended and also used for touch events to unlock audio on iOS devices.

 `Waud.enableTouchUnlock(callback)` - Helper function to unlock audio on iOS devices.